tomverbeure/color3/README.md

 Most of the information on this page  was copied from [this blog post](http://www.taylorkillian.com/2013/04/using-fpga-of-eecolor-color3.html) by Taylor Killian.
-That blog posts got [attention on Hackaday](https://hackaday.com/2013/05/08/hdmi-color-processing-board-used-as-an-fpga-dev-board-to-mine-bitcoins/), though no additinal useful information was added.
+That blog posts got [attention on Hackaday](https://hackaday.com/2013/05/08/hdmi-color-processing-board-used-as-an-fpga-dev-board-to-mine-bitcoins/), though no additional useful information was added.

 My log about reverse engineering this board can be found on [this Hackaday project page](https://hackaday.io/project/122480-eecolor-color3).